Dhruv Patel (politician): Honours

 In the 2018 Queen's Birthday Honours, Patel was appointed an Officer of the Order of the British Empire for services to the British Hindu community and promoting social cohesion.

 Personal life

-Married to Anita Patel with two children, they featured in the annual Asian power couples list in 2019.
+He is married to Anita Patel and they have two children together, Roma and Aryav.
+The couple was featured in the annual Asian power couples list in 2019.